lingui/js-lingui/README.md

 > --- [ W3C Web Internationalization FAQ](https://www.w3.org/International/questions/qa-i18n)

-Lingui is an easy yet powerfull internationalization framework for global projects.
+Lingui is an easy yet powerful internationalization framework for global projects.

 - **Clean and readable** - Keep your code clean and readable, while the library uses battle-tested and powerful **ICU MessageFormat** under the hood.